nadisha/sph-challenge/README.md

 - Security is not required
 - Article code, author and headline of the article would not be able to modify
 - A mongod instance is running
+- Article created data is considered as the published date of the article
+- Article edited date is considered as the modified date of the article.

 # Setup